Owens & Minor (NYSE:OMI) Issues Quarterly Earnings Results, Beats Estimates By $0.07 EPS

 Shares of NYSE:OMI traded down $4.14 during midday trading on Tuesday, hitting $42.76.
 The company had a trading volume of 2,982,576 shares, compared to its average volume of 1,219,966.
 The company has a debt-to-equity ratio of 1.25, a quick ratio of 0.66 and a current ratio of 1.65.
 The firm has a market cap of $3.21 billion, a P/E ratio of 26.95, a price-to-earnings-growth ratio of 0.61 and a beta of 0.24.
 Owens & Minor has a 12-month low of $12.54 and a 12-month high of $49.16.
 The business has a fifty day simple moving average of $44.28.

-The company also recently declared a quarterly dividend, which will be paid on Thursday, September 30th.
-Stockholders of record on Wednesday, September 15th will be issued a dividend of $0.002 per share.
+The business also recently disclosed a quarterly dividend, which will be paid on Thursday, September 30th.
+Stockholders of record on Wednesday, September 15th will be paid a $0.002 dividend.
 The ex-dividend date is Tuesday, September 14th.
 This represents a $0.01 annualized dividend and a dividend yield of 0.02%.
-Owens & Minor’s payout ratio is 0.44%.
+Owens & Minor’s dividend payout ratio (DPR) is 0.44%.

 Owens & Minor Company Profile